BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 ChRIS - ChRIS is a collaborative project between Boston Children's Hospital and Red Hat.
-It is an open source framework that utilizes cloud technologies to bring medical analytics and allows health organizations to own their data and benefit from public computational power.
+It is an open source framework that utilizes cloud technologies to bring medical analytics and allows health organizations to benefit from public computational power in addition to owning their data.

 Our team will make the FreeSurfer container compatible with ChRIS over the course of the semester as we learn more about the ChRIS platform.